Neurocore and ‘the Brink of Madness’

 While NAD’s review of Neurocore’s marketing was limited to its website, the company also maintains an active presence on Facebook, Twitter and YouTube, and makes similar disease-treatment claims on these social media platforms, as is evidenced from this small sampling on Facebook compiled by TINA.org.

 Neurocore intends to appeal NAD’s finding to the National Advertising Review Board (NARB) stating that it “stands firmly behind the accuracy and integrity of the results reported by the clients who complete its program, and strongly believes that the testimonials of its clients are truthful, accurate, and representative of the typical client experience.”
-(UPDATE 6/22/18: NARB affirmed NAD’s decision and Neurocore said it would comply with the recommendations.)
-And despite NAD’s findings, Neurocore currently has an “A” rating with the BBB.
+And despite NAD’s findings, Neurocore currently has an A rating with the BBB.
 (UPDATE 8/23/17: Neurocore’s BBB rating has been changed to NR, or No Rating.
 Read more about BBB ratings here.)

 Neurocore was founded in 2004, and seven years later partnered with The Windquest Group, which is the family investment firm of Dick and Betsy DeVos, the U.S. Secretary of Education.
 Its CEO, Mark Murrison, has indicated that Neurocore seeks to expand nationally.
 As of September 2016, Neurocore’s client base was about 60 percent children, who have issues ranging from ADHD to autism to anxiety.